+- B) Voting Membership:

 - 1) Two (2) Chairs

 - 2) Two (2) Publicity Coordinators

 - 3) Two (2) Earth Day Coordinators

-- 4) One (1) Social Coordinator
+- 4) Two (2) Social Coordinators

 - 5) One (1) Statewide Affairs Coordinator

 - 6) One (1) Sustainable Foods Coordinator

 - 7) One (1) Sustainable Business Coordinator

 - 8) One (1) Volunteer Coordinator

 - 9) One (1) Campus Affairs Coordinator

 - 10) One (1) Environmental Justice Coordinator

-- 11) Two (2) Special Projects Coordinators

-- 12) One (1) Administrative Assistant
+- 11) One (1) Administrative Assistant

-- 13) One (1) Treasurer
+- 12) One (1) Treasurer

-- 14) One (1) Historian
+- 13) One (1) Historian

-- 15) One (1) Senate Liaison
+- 14) One (1) Senate Liaison

-- 16) One (1) Local Affairs Liaison
+- 15) One (1) Local Affairs Liaison

-- 17) One (1) Human Rights Board Liaison
+- 16) One (1) Human Rights Board Liaison

+- 17) One (1) Garden Coordinator

+- 18) One (1) Clean Energy Coordinator

+- 19) One (1) Student Affairs Coordinator

+- 20) One (1) Green Bill Consultant

-- 18) Any EAB Liaison, Coordinator, or Working Group Leader that formally commits with the Chairs to regularly attend officer meetings and fulfill voting member requirements.
+- 21) Any EAB Liaison, Coordinator, or Working Group Leader that formally commits with the Chairs to regularly attend officer meetings and fulfill voting member requirements.

-C) Non Voting Membership:
+- C) Non Voting Membership:

 - 1) A.S.
 President

 - 2) A.S.
 External Vice President for Local Affairs

 - 3) A.S.
 Controller(s)

 - 4) A.S.
 Committee on Committees Chair

 - 5) A.S.
 Executive Director

 - 6) A.S.
 Attorney General

 - 7) State Affairs Organizing Director

 - 8) Local Affairs Organizing Director

 - 9) Any and all interested undergraduate students

+- D) Selection and Term of Office:

 - 1) All voting members shall be democratically elected by the entire membership of the Environmental Affairs Board, nominated by the A.S.
 President and approved by the Senate for a term of one (1) academic year. - 2) Chairs should be retuning members of EAB, either voting or non-voting. - 3) For all voting membership positions, Environmental Affairs Board shall provide the A.S.
-President and Senate with a recommendation. - 4) The one (1) Senator shall be nominated by the Internal Vice President and approved by the Senate for the term of one (1) academic year.

-E) Duties and Responsibilities on the Environmental Affairs Board:

-- 1) Outreach to student groups on environmental issues relevant to UCSB, the local community, and beyond.
-Provide opportunities to experience the local environment through activities, including outdoor recreational programs, such as hiking, field trips, etc. Organize informational campaigns, educational outreach and/or petition drives on pertinent environmental issues such as: - a) Pollution, including issues such as oil spills from offshore platforms and passing tankers, lagoon pollution. - b) Climate change and energy issues. - c) Campus and community development projects (such as Green Buildings, Isla Vista Community Development and the UCSB Long Range Development Plan).

-- d) Energy and water conservation, as well as recycling issues. - e) Environmental justice and environmental racism issues. - f) Sustainable businesses or products. - g) Issues related to sustainable food. - h) Broad-based sustainability issues. - 2) Organize an Earth Day celebration in April. - 3) Seek the involvement of students, in groups or individually, in fulfilling the charge of EAB. - 4) Engage in weekly IV Recreation and Parks Dept. Adopt-a-Block program, including maintenance of ash urns purchased by EAB and SB Redevelopment Agency.
-This participation is a year-round obligation with the exception of dead weeks and finals weeks.

-F) Duties and Responsibilities of the EAB Chairs:
+President and Senate with a recommendation. - 4) The one (1) Senator shall be nominated by the Internal Vice President and approved by the Senate for the term of one (1) academic year. - E) Duties and Responsibilities on the Environmental Affairs Board: - 1) Outreach to student groups on environmental issues relevant to UCSB, the local community, and beyond.
+Provide opportunities to experience the local environment through activities, including outdoor recreational programs, such as hiking, field trips, etc. Organize informational campaigns, educational outreach and/or petition drives on pertinent environmental issues such as: - a) Pollution, including issues such as oil spills from offshore platforms and passing tankers, lagoon pollution. - b) Climate change and energy issues. - c) Campus and community development projects (such as Green Buildings, Isla Vista Community Development and the UCSB Long Range Development Plan). - d) Energy and water conservation, as well as recycling issues. - e) Environmental justice and environmental racism issues. - f) Sustainable businesses or products. - g) Issues related to sustainable food. - h) Broad-based sustainability issues. - 2) Organize an Earth Day celebration in April. - 3) Seek the involvement of students, in groups or individually, in fulfilling the charge of EAB. - 4) Engage in weekly IV Recreation and Parks Dept. Adopt-a-Block program, including maintenance of ash urns purchased by EAB and SB Redevelopment Agency.
+This participation is a year-round obligation with the exception of dead weeks and finals weeks. - F) Duties and Responsibilities of the EAB Chairs: - 1) Coordinate the activities of the Committee members, subCommittees, workers and volunteers. - 2) Serve as an official representative and spokesperson of the Environmental Affairs Board and chair the weekly meetings. - 3) Organize and chair weekly officer and general meetings. - 4) Attend at least one (1) Senate meeting per quarter to report on the activity of the Board. - 5) Hold a minimum of four (4) office hours per week.